A NSW Government website

 Dee Why Lagoon

-Our water quality monitoring program has shown Dee Why Lagoon to have excellent water quality.
+Our water quality monitoring program has shown Dee Why Lagoon to have fair water quality.
 Find out more about the estuary and its unique features.

 Dee Why Lagoon is situated in the Sydney Metropolitan region of New South Wales.
-It is classed as a small back-dune lagoon with an intermittently closed entrance.
+It is classed as a back-dune lagoon with an entrance that is intermittently open and closed to the ocean.

 Northern Beaches Council has determined a water level height which, when reached, triggers the artificial opening of Dee Why Lagoon.